Understanding Dog Lice | Treatment & Prevention

 While lice is uncommon in dogs, your canine companion can still get infested even if they're well-cared for.
 That said, bathing, cleaning, and preventative measures can significantly decrease your dog's chances of getting lice.

 This article will discuss identifying whether or not your dog has lice, how to prevent your dog from getting infected, and how to resolve the issue if it's already started.
+Note that scratching and persistent licking are symptoms of allergic reactions as well, so if you're not convinced that lice is the culprit, be sure to consider allergies as a cause of your dog's symptoms.

 There are Two Key Species of Dog Lice